hCaptcha/HCaptcha-ios-sdk/README.md

 This iOS SDK assumes by default that you want an "invisible" checkbox, i.e. that triggering the hCaptcha flow from within your app should either return a token or show the user a challenge directly.

-If you instead want the classic "normal" or "compact" checkbox behavior of showing a checkbox to tick and then either closing or showing a challenge, you can pass `size` to HCaptcha initializer.
+If you instead want the classic "normal" or "compact" checkbox behavior of showing a checkbox to tick and then either closing or showing a challenge, you can pass `size` to the HCaptcha initializer.

 ```
 let hcaptcha = try?
 HCaptcha(size: .compact)